tony-waters/tony-waters.github.io/_posts/2015-02-05-ddd-value-objects-part-1.md

 ###Resources
 - [Domain-Driven Design: Tackling Complexity in the Heart of Software](http://www.domaindrivendesign.org/books/evans_2003) -- Eric Evans seminal 2003 work on Domain Driven Design.

-- [Power Use of Value Objects in DDD](http://www.infoq.com/presentations/Value-Objects-Dan-Bergh-Johnsson) -- A great talk from 2009 by Dan Bergh Johnsson.
-He works through a detailed example of using Value Objects to simplify a program's architecture and make it more readable and testable.
+- [Power Use of Value Objects in DDD](http://www.infoq.com/presentations/Value-Objects-Dan-Bergh-Johnsson) -- A great talk from 2009 by DDD-guru Dan Bergh Johnsson.
+He works through a detailed example of using Value Objects to simplify a program's architecture.